 Practice safe food and water precautions.
 This includes only eating food that is properly cooked and still hot when served.

 Pregnant women, children under 5 years of age, those over 60 years of age, and those with weakened immune systems are at greater risk of becoming seriously ill.

 Most people recover on their own without medical treatment and from proper rehydration (drinking lots of fluids).

 Travellers with severe symptoms should consult a health care professional as soon as possible.

 Travellers are advised to take precautions against bites.

-- Dengue fever occurs in this country.
-Dengue fever is a viral disease that can cause severe flu-like symptoms.
-In some cases it leads to dengue haemorrhagic fever, which can be fatal.
+- Dengue can cause flu-like symptoms.
+In some cases, it can lead to severe dengue, which can be fatal.

 - Protect yourself from mosquito bites.
-There is no vaccine available for dengue fever.
+There is no vaccine or medication that protects against dengue.